alexanderhuxel/urban-octo-pancake/README.md

 ## Usage

-To Use it , you have to clone this **git@github.com:alpakaAlex/bblanket.git** repository to your Folder.
+To Use it , you have to clone this **git@github.com:alpakaAlex/bblanket.git** repository to your Folder .

 ## NPM Commands